jheare/fish310/lab_syll.md

 due date and must be turned in via the class website**

 **Worksheets: **In each lab period you will fill out a worksheet.
-This worksheet is due at the end of the lab period.
+This worksheet must be completed by the end of lab and will be checked by TAs.
+We will go over the answers at the beginning of the next lab, so make sure to bring your completed worksheets with you.

 **Species report: **Each student will choose an invertebrate species to profile.
 Species profiles will consist of a video production with information, references, and pictures of the species in a creative way.
-More details on the video will follow. **The species profile video is due on May 28/29.**  **Students will unveil their production during the FISH310 film festival (during lab May 28/29)**.
+More details on the video will follow. **The species profile video is due on May 28/29.**  **Students will unveil their production during the FISH310 "Shelle Film Festival" (during lab May 28/29)**.

 ---